 Firm in its Midwest roots, this city is growing, innovating, and ready to show off.

 If Milwaukee’s nicknames ("City of Festivals" and "Brew City") don't inspire you to go there, then how about the fact that it's cheap, full of proud and friendly locals, and has more bars than grocery stores?
 Uh huh, sign us up.
 This city is rooted in Midwest tradition and history, but with lots of playful experimentation and sophistication -- especially when it comes to the booming restaurant and bar scene.

 This year is officially Milwaukee's coming out party, as it hosts the Democratic National Convention in mid-July.
-Come for the craft breweries and fried cheese curds, but take time to discover the world-class museums, James Beard Award-winning restaurants, the revitalized downtown, and distinctive neighborhoods that make Milwaukee one of our top 20 Best Places for a Big Trip in 2020.
+Come for the craft breweries and fried cheese curds, but take time to discover the world-class museums, James Beard Award-winning restaurants, the revitalized downtown, and distinctive neighborhoods that make Milwaukee one of our top 20 Places We're Dreaming About in 2020.

 Day 1: Begin with the most important things: eating and drinking

 Fly into the airport, recombobulate yourself, and pick up your rental car, because Milwaukee is very much a driving city.
 Try to land around lunch time, because there's a wealth of amazing food within blocks of the airport.
 Try some of the area's best Thai at Kim's, a butter burger with hand-pattied beef with a square of melty butter at old-school Nite Owl (only open for lunch during the summer), or "Milwaukee-style ribs" with the pork belly still attached at Iron Grate BBQ.